How I choose my distros

 What is a distro?
 There are many operating systems known as GNU/Linux (actually they are known erroneously as “Linux”, please read this article for an explanation of why we call it GNU/Linux and not Linux).
 The members of the family of GNU/Linux systems are called distros.

-Right now, I am using PureOS because it does not have any nonfree software in its repositories, follows Free System Distribution Guidelines (GNU FSDG) and so it is GNU/FSF endorsed distro.
+Right now, I am using PureOS because it does not have any nonfree software in its repositories, does not ship with any nonfree firmware, follows Free System Distribution Guidelines (GNU FSDG) and so it is a GNU/FSF endorsed distro.
 Also, PureOS is ideologically inclined towards Free Software and values user’s freedom and privacy.

 Further, PureOS is maintained by Purism, a company which is very committed to freedom and privacy of users.
 Purism is developing hardware, like mobile phones and laptops, which can run exclusively on fully free software.
 I support their work and when I say I use PureOS to someone, they might want to search about it and so it will raise awareness about Purism and their work.